Ombudsman ProgramThe Ombudsman Program assists any non-represented party in a workers' compensation claim.

 - Facilitate the exchange of medical records.

 - Investigate and attempt to resolve disputes without resorting to the Bureau’s Alternative Dispute Resolution Process and/or the Court of Workers’ Compensation.

 While an Ombudsman cannot provide legal advice, an Ombudsman can:

 - Provide information on workers’ compensation laws and the Bureau’s policies, practices, procedures, and rules;

 - Inform participants of their rights and obligations under the law; and,

 - Assist participants in completing forms, obtaining medical records, and scheduling appointments.

-Please realize, If you begin receiving the services of an Ombudsman and then hire an attorney, you must immediately notify the Bureau of your legal representation and discontinue the use of the services provided by an Ombudsman.
+Attorney Notice: Please realize, if you begin receiving the services of an Ombudsman and then hire an attorney, you must immediately notify the Bureau of your legal representation and discontinue the use of the services provided by an Ombudsman.

 An Ombudsman can further help employees by providing information about available resources, such as:

-Adult Education empowers individuals to become self-sufficient by providing the basic skills and knowledge necessary to complete a secondary education.
+Adult Education empowers individuals to become self-sufficient by providing the basic skills and knowledge necessary to complete secondary education.
 Tennessee Adult Education provides basic skills upgrades and works with individuals to help them meet their educational and career goals.

 The Supplemental Nutrition Assistance Program (SNAP, formerly known as food stamps) provides nutritional assistance benefits to children and families, the elderly, the disabled, unemployed, and working families.
 SNAP benefits are issued and accessed electronically using a Benefit Security Card or EBT Card.